unisonweb/unison/unison-src/transcripts/diff.md

 ## Display issues to fixup

 - [x] An add with new metadata is getting characterized as an update
-- [ ] 12.patch patch needs a space
+- [x] 12.patch patch needs a space
-- [ ] This looks like garbage
+- [x] This looks like garbage
-  Updates:

-    1. [f : Nat

-       ⧩ replaced with
-    2. [f : Nat
-            + 3.a  : Nat

-    Things busted:
-      [x] Get rid of blank line before replaced with [x] Missing a space after the metadata 3. number
-      3. Square brackets look bad, that was a bad idea and we should feel bad.
-      [x] Metadata is indented waaay too far.
-Just be 1 level.

-- [ ] Try deleting blank line in between copies / renames entries
 - [x] Extra 2 blank lines at the end of the add section
+- [x] Fix alignment issues with buildTable, convert to column3M (to be written)
+- [ ] Delete blank line in between copies / renames entries if all entries are 1 to 1
+      see todo in the code
+- [ ] Things look screwy when the type signature doesn't fit and has to get broken up into multiple lines.
+Maybe just disallow that?